 Before undertaking any development you should check if any restrictions on permitted development have been made.

 - Use the link at the top of the page to check your property in our online planning application system

 If you think you do need planning permission

-- If you think that planning permission will be needed you can submit a request for pre-application advice.
+If you think you will need planning permission, you can submit a request for pre-application advice.

 Even if your proposed building work doesn’t need planning permission, you’ll still need to meet building regulations.

 - For more information and advice go to our building control section.

 Glossary of planning terms

 The Planning Portal Glossary is a summary of phrases relating to land use and planning matters in England only.
 It covers a variety of issues ranging from new development and regeneration, to conservation and environmental protection.